-Students applying for the Fall 2021 semester or later will no longer be required to submit standardized test scores (ACT or SAT) as part of their application to St. Thomas.
+Students are not required to submit standardized test scores (ACT or SAT) as part of their application to St. Thomas.

 Instead, students will choose whether or not to include their scores.
-If they do not, they will apply “test optional” and their scores will not be considered in our admission and primary merit scholarship review processes.
+If they do not, they will apply “test optional” and their scores will not be considered in our admission review process.

 See our FAQs below to learn more about what this means for your application.